Movie Review: STAGE FRIGHT (1987)

 All of the things Alicia is missing can be found in Peter, however.
 Yes, he’s grating and undeserving of survival by slasher standards, given his role in facilitating all of the carnage.
 But he also shows some bravery and feistiness.
 He gives reasonable instructions to the others in hopes of ensuring everyone’s survival.
 Yes, his instructions and instincts prove wrong, but only because slasher villains are notorious cheaters.
 When it’s time to lead the group through the theater in an effort to escape, Peter takes the lead, not cowering behind anyone else.
 He tries to be proactive, attempting to trap and take the fight to the killer when he spots him.
 He’s even armed himself with a better horror movie weapon than the one he thinks the killer might have: so far as he knows, the killer has a fairly standard power drill; Peter has an axe.
 Alas, he did not foresee that the killer would upgrade his weapon to something that probably should be the last thing you’d expect to be present in a theater.
 Again, slasher villains are cheaters.

 Eventually, Peter comes full circle.
 While he shows seemingly sincere remorse for putting his cast in their precarious predicament, when the shit finally goes down, he elects not to die in a way that will make him the subject of songs of honor and bravery.
 Even then, I couldn’t bring myself to hate him for this.
 How many of us would die well when trapped by a weapon-wielding owl-headed madman?
-Less than half of us, surely.
+Fewer than half of us, surely.

 Final Grade: A decent enough, relatively stylish slasher movie to kick off the Halloween season, though you could certainly do better.